Master of Arts

 Length of Study

 The M.A.
-Rural Ministries is a 48-credit program and you can complete in as little as three years.
+Rural Ministries is a 48-credit program.
+It can be completed in as little as three years.

 Program Distinctives